akostrik/stage_telegram_python/README.md

 - set the port to use and the location of templates rendering the response.

 ## `Server 3` (Vue) details
-[Vue](https://vuejs.org/) choice as a framework to manipulate the DOM on the user's side (regarding Angular and React as its alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for small projects and novice developers. [^7] [^9]
+The choice of [Vue](https://vuejs.org/) as a framework to manipulate the DOM on the user side (considering Angular and React as its alternatives), is explained by Vue's simple syntax, its intuitive documentation and its suitability for small projects and novice developers. [^7] [^9]

 Vue uses [Vite](https://vitejs.dev/), a server that monitors files as they're being edited.